The Ultimate Guide to Caring for Your Bourke Parakeet: Tips and Tricks for a Happy and Healthy Bird

 Unique Characteristics of Bourke Parakeets

 Unlike most birds, Bourke parakeets are active primarily during dawn or dusk.
-Their soft chirping extend past sunset in their natural habitat.
+Their soft chirping extends past sunset in their natural habitat.
 They can be comfortably housed in medium-sized cages, with adequate time outside their cages.
 They prefer temperatures between 60-85 degrees.

 Breeding and Nesting in Bourke Parakeets